 - Joe’s lawyer presents evidence demonstrating future plaintiffs will have experienced the same damages as his client; the advocate further shows the court that his resources can adequately and competently litigate for every person harmed.

 - The court affirms Joe’s motion and grants class certification to any US consumer who purchased an iSmartphone over the last two years.

 The courts appoint class counsel and/or settlement administrators after certification.
 Attorneys who receive class counsel or administrator appointments are specialists who already worked substantially on the lawsuit and who have the experience and business resources to see the claim to conclusion.

 Issuance of Class Action Notices

 Class administrators must send class action certification notices to all existing and potential class members.
 These disclosures inform individuals about the potential harm and the remedies requested.
-Class counsel notifies potential plaintiffs through mail, print ads or online publishing.
+Class counsel notifies potential plaintiffs through the mail, print ads, or online publishing.

-Class action notices contain instruction on how to join classes and take part in settlements.
-Once receiving consideration, complainants can either (i) opt out of the lawsuit and sue separately; (ii) affirm the notice and file a claim; or (ii) do nothing and surrender all rights to sue later.
+Class action notices contain instructions on how to join classes and take part in settlements.
+Once receiving consideration, complainants can either (i) opt-out of the lawsuit and sue separately; (ii) affirm the notice and file a claim; or (ii) do nothing and surrender all rights to sue later.